Donate

 Elsa A. RĂos (she/her)

-Movement Madrina & Co-Founder, Leadership Reimagined
+Movement Madrina & Co-Founder

 Elsa is the Founder and Principal of Strategies for Social Change (SSC), a woman of color-owned consulting and leadership coaching practice dedicated to serving social change organizations and movements.
 She has more than 25 years of nonprofit experience in the areas of management, grant writing, program design, community organizing and public policy analysis and writing.
 She is a nationally recognized expert in organizational development and has advised many movement and philanthropic leaders in the social justice space throughout the years.
 She has led numerous community organizing and social change initiatives addressing gender violence, HIV/AIDS, reproductive justice and child welfare reform, among others.
 Elsa started as a young organizer fighting for the independence of Puerto Rico, one of the oldest colonies in the world.
 She continues to be dedicated to the cause.